Returning to Campus: Admissions

-Due to COVID-19, our housing partner EHS will not be able to offer tours of The New Yorker this fall.
+Due to COVID-19, Educational Housing Services is currently not able to offer tours of The New Yorker student residence.
 To get more information about room types and amenities at The New Yorker and see photos and videos go to https://www.studenthousing.org/buildings/new-yorker.

 Will an LIM Admissions Counselor be able to visit my high school?

-Most high schools are not permitting in-person visitors this fall.
-However, if you would like to request that an Admissions Counselor do a virtual visit with you or your class, please contact us at firstname.lastname@example.org.
+Currently, most high schools are not permitting in-person visitors.
+However, if you would like to request that an Admissions Counselor do a virtual visit with you or your class, please contact us at email@example.com.
 We’d be more than happy to set something up.

 What is the application deadline?